mmuller88/aws-cdk-waf-security-automations/README.md

 # GitHub specifics

-You need to put your GitHub Token in src/build-pipeline-stack.ts :
+You need to put your GitHub Token in src/build-pipeline-stack.ts respectively to the used pipeline region e.g.:

 ```ts
 oauthToken: core.SecretValue.secretsManager('alfcdk', {